-Major Benefit Programs Available to Immigrants in California | August 2022 | PAGE 4 of 7
+Major Benefit Programs Available to Immigrants in California | March 2023| PAGE 4 of 7

-Program "Qualified" Immigrants 1 Who Entered the U.S. BEFORE AUG.
-22, 1996 "Qualified" Immigrants Who Entered the U.S. ON OR AFTER Aug.
-22, 1996 "Not Qualified" Immigrants 2 California Food Assistance Program (CFAP) Eligible only if: Eligible if: ■ Do not meet immigrant eligibility criteria for SNAP (above).† Eligible only if: Child Nutrition Programs: Women, Infants and Children (WIC) School Lunch & Breakfast Summer Food Eligible Eligible Eligible CalWORKs Eligible Eligible‡ Eligible only if: Victim of trafficking, applicant for U visa or U visa holder,6 or Certain Ukrainian parolees,1 or Granted indefinite stay of deportation/removal, indefinite voluntary departure, or Permanently residing in the U.S. under color of law (PRUCOL).
-Covered California Eligible if over-income for "free" Medi-Cal Eligible if over-income for "free" Medi-Cal Eligible if over-income for "free" Medi-Cal, and: • Lawfully present in the U.S.9
+Program "QUALIFIED" IMMIGRANTS 1 WHO ENTERED THE U.S. BEFORE AUG.
+22, 1996 "QUALIFIED" IMMIGRANTS WHO ENTERED THE U.S. ON OR AFTER AUG.
+22, 1996 "Not Qualified" Immigrants 2 California Food Assistance Program (CFAP) Eligible only if: Do not meet immigrant eligibility criteria for SNAP (above).
+Eligible if: Do not meet immigrant eligibility criteria for SNAP (above).[†] Eligible only if: Lawful temporary resident (status granted under the Immigration Reform and Control Act of 1986), or Victim of trafficking, applicant for U visa, or U visa holder.6 Child Nutrition Programs: • Women, Infants and Children (WIC) • School Lunch & Breakfast • Summer Food Eligible Eligible Eligible CalWORKs Eligible Eligible‡ Eligible only if: Victim of trafficking, applicant for U visa or U visa holder,6 or Certain Ukrainian parolees,1 or Granted indefinite stay of deportation/removal, indefinite voluntary departure, or Permanently residing in the U.S. under color of law (PRUCOL).
+Covered California Eligible if over-income for "free" Medi-Cal Eligible if over-income for "free" Medi-Cal Eligible if over-income for "free" Medi-Cal, and: Lawfully present in the U.S.9